 Radiation therapy for cancer of the uterus

-Also known as radiotherapy, radiation therapy is the use of targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.
 Treatment is carefully planned to limit damage to the surrounding healthy tissues.

 Learn more about:

 - Internal radiation therapy (brachytherapy)

 For cancer of the uterus (endometrial cancer), radiation therapy is commonly used as an additional treatment after surgery to reduce the chance of the disease coming back.
 This is called adjuvant therapy.

 In some cases, radiation therapy may be recommended as the main treatment (e.g. when other health conditions mean you are not well enough for a major operation).

 There are 2 main ways of delivering radiation therapy: internally and externally.
 Some people are treated with both types of radiation therapy.
 Your radiation oncologist will recommend the course of treatment most suitable for you.